-Car parking areas used for access In some locations, including aroun

-In some locations, including around the Train Station, there are parking areas used by vehicles to avoid intersections, i.e., ratrunning.

-Limited information about the availability of parking
+Car parking areas used for access In some locations, including around the Train Station, there are parking areas used by vehicles to avoid intersections, i.e., ratrunning. • Limited information about the availability of parking

 There is little directional signage from arterial roads to commuter parking or access to the Train Station.